 For instance I got to live in the French Quarter in New Orleans for a year just as I was turning 6.
 We had this funky little studio apartment that was built off the landing between two regular floors.
 It was more like a little porch that had been walled in.
 My bedroom was a little shelved area in the kitchen that was just wide enough for a kid’s sized mattress with a shelf for my toys right above my bed and a bunch of shelves for pots and pans all around, and I loved it!
 It was so unique, and I thought it was the coolest little space ever.

 Things just are the way they are, when you are a kid and you accept them and enjoy them when you can.
 It is only when we look back from the adult perspective that we see how unusual and amazing we were as children, how flexible and tolerant of the strangeness and inconsistencies of our parents’ lives.

 I wouldn’t say my life was idyllic as a child, but I have very good memories of my life as a kid.
 Life was filled with many rich details and adventures growing up with my bohemian play wright-puppeteer-composer- mom.
 My early 20 and 30s and even my 40s were also an amazing adventure though nothing matches the magic of the child’s viewpoint.

-As a teenager and young adult I was dealing with the realization that I had been ridiculously ill-prepared for life and knew nothing about how to survive much less thrive and this made for a lot of insane situations that are comical and fascinating to me when I look back on them from later perspectives.
+As a teenager and young adult I was dealing with the realization that I had been ridiculously ill-prepared for life and knew nothing about how to survive, much less thrive, and this made for a lot of insane situations that are comical and fascinating to me when I look back on them from later perspectives.

 The decisions we make about life are usually based on very little information.
-There is this desire to want to go back in time and do everything better now that you know more about life how things turned out.
+There is this desire to want to go back in time and do everything better now that you know more about life and how things turned out.
 But at the same time it makes for a good story and it is what it is.

 The title of my memoir, My Life of Noisy Desperation comes from paraphrasing my mom who often quoted Henry David Thoreau’s passage: